go-go-golems/glazed/pkg/doc/tutorials/03-commands-tutorial.md

 		rootCmd.AddCommand(cobraCmd)
 	}

-	// Execute the root command
 	if err := rootCmd.Execute(); err != nil {
 		os.Exit(1)
 	}
 }
 ```

-This setup allows you to define your commands in YAML files and load them dynamically into your application.

 ## Step 7: Testing Your Command